The story of the two La Masia players better than Lionel Messi at free-kicks

 Juanjo Clausi was another member of the youth side that also featured Gerard Pique and Cesc Fabregas, but he never graduated into the first team.

-Instead, he embarked on a nomadic career in the lower reaches of Spain, playing for 11 different clubs, some of whom he has spent more than one spell with.
+Instead, he embarked on a nomadic career in the lower reaches of Spain, playing for 11 different clubs, some of which he has spent more than one spell with.

 In a 2015 interview, he revealed he had begun studying electromechanical maintenance and attributed his slide down the divisions on his lack of a reliable agent.